by Trevor Waddington, Founder & President, Truth Tree

 [Parent first name],

-The best way to explore Truth Tree is through our current families!
-They have already experienced what your family might one day.
+The best way to explore Truth Tree is through our families!
+Those who have experienced what your family might one day.

 Below are some examples of what parents love AND don’t love about our school.

 “The teacher-student relationships are phenomenal.
-My wife and I never understood all the benefits of small classes until Trevor and others explained how much more interactive time our son would have and the academic and social benefits of it.
-They get to talk and share ideas and experiences, not just get called on to answer questions a few times a day.” – Raymond Q., Current Parent of a 4th grader.
+My wife and I never understood all the benefits of small classes until Trevor and others explained how much more meaningful time our son had actually interacting with the teachers.
+They get to talk and share ideas and experiences, not just get called on to answer questions a few times a day.” – Raymond, Current Parent of a 4th grader.

 “I love how individualized everything is for my kids.
-There’s great flexibility allowing the students to show what they learned.
+There’s great flexibility, allowing the students to show what they learned.
 My youngest son doesn’t always see it that way.
-He sometimes thinks the other kids have easier assignments but admits he loves showcasing his knowledge in ways that make him want to learn more.” – Abigail V., Current Parent of a 7th and 9th grader.
+He sometimes thinks the other kids have easier assignments but also admits he loves showcasing his knowledge in ways that make him want to learn more.” – Abigail, Current Parent of a 7th and 9th grader.

-Now that you’ve heard from members of our community, it’s time to visit and see it for yourself!
+Now that you’ve heard from members of our community, it’s time to visit!

-Our next open house is Wednesday, October 12, at 10 AM.
+Our next open house is Wednesday, October 12 at 10 AM.
 You can RSVP here.
-If you’re unavailable on that date, click here to schedule a one-on-one tour.

 If you’re unavailable on that date, click here to schedule a one-on-one tour.